Webinar on academic freedom and Information and Communication Technologies (ICTs)

 Click here to register

-Information and Communication Technologies, Freedom of Expression and their Impact on Academic Freedom is the title of the report by Anna Luisa Walter de Santana and Jorge Ernesto Roa, PhD and Doctor of Law, for the CLAA.
+Information and Communication Technologies, Freedom of Expression and their Impact on Academic Freedom is the title of the report by Anna Luisa Walter de Santana and Jorge Ernesto Roa, PhD and Doctor of Law, for the CAFA.
 The study analyses the relationship between the right to academic freedom and the rights, interests, challenges and problems that arise in its exercise when it interacts with Information and Communication Technologies (ICTs).

 This issue is addressed in the Inter-American Principles on Academic Freedom and University Autonomy, which highlights the strong link between the Internet and new technologies and academic freedom.
 The IACHR recognises the essential nature of the Internet for accessing and exercising the right to education, the pursuit of knowledge, and the freedom to seek, receive, and impart ideas and opinions of all kinds.
 The Declaration emphasises the role of States and their special obligation to refrain from imposing censorship or unreasonable restrictions on the functioning of the Internet and the content that circulates on the Internet.